 Growth in International Markets.
 We believe there is a significant opportunity to expand the presence and penetration of each of our brands globally.
 The European alpine market is currently significantly larger than the U.S. market and is highly fragmented by country, with no clear leader across Europe.
 We have been able to gain market share by emphasizing our Black Diamond brand, positioning it as a global brand with American roots.
-We believe there is also a significant opportunity to expand our Sierra and Barnes brands outside the U.S. market through additional sales and marketing commitments.
 The acquisition of Rhino-Rack adds a leading market position in Australia and New Zealand, with an opportunity to grow our presence in the U.S., currently less than 1% market share, through key partnerships with brick-and-mortar and online retailers alike, and enhanced brand awareness.
-Our most recent acquisition, MAXTRAX, has a leading market position in Australia and we believe it has a significant opportunity to grow in the U.S.
+Our most recent acquisitions, MAXTRAX and TRED, have leading market positions in Australia and we believe they have a significant opportunity to grow in the U.S.

 Acquisition of Complementary Businesses.
-We expect to target acquisitions as a viable opportunity to gain access to new product group and customer channels, and increase penetration of existing markets.
-We may also pursue acquisitions that diversify the Company within the outdoor and consumer enthusiast markets.
-To the extent we pursue future acquisitions, we intend to focus on super-fan brands with recurring revenue, sustainable margins and strong cash flow generation.
+We expect to target acquisitions as a viable opportunity to gain access to new product groups and customer channels, and increase penetration of existing markets.
+We may also pursue acquisitions that diversify the Company within the outdoor enthusiast markets.
+To the extent we pursue future acquisitions, we intend to focus on enthusiast brands with recurring revenue, sustainable margins and strong cash flow generation.
 We anticipate financing future acquisitions prudently through a combination of cash on hand, operating cash flow, bank financings, and capital markets offerings.